 The second area to consider is the level of emotional dependence that you have with that other person.
 We are probably drawing too much of our sense of worth from that connection.
 We give away our power when we look to another person excessively for our sense of worth.

 There may be a sense of grief or loss if you begin to slightly detach from a relationship where you have been overly involved.
-The chapter and podcast on “Building Self-Confidence” may help.
+The chapter on “Building Self-Confidence” in the book may help.
 You can look at other groups, friendships, or hobbies to fill in the emotional space as you adjust your boundaries.

 This blog is taken from my book, “Anxiety, Depression & Helplessness: Keys to Break Free.“